windicss/docs/features/analyzer.md

 startServer({ /* ... */ })
 ```

-Check out the type decrations for more APIs avaliable.
+Check out the type declarations to see avaliable APIs.